sovity/dataspace-portal/docs/deployment-guide/goals/production/README.md

 #### OAuth2 Proxy

-- The Authority Portal is meant to be deployed with an OAuth2 Proxy in front of the Portal Backend.
+- The Data Space Portal is meant to be deployed with an OAuth2 Proxy in front of the Portal Backend.
 - The OAuth2 Proxy should be configured to use the Keycloak (IAM) as OAuth2 Provider.
 - Copy the contents from [resources](../../../../authority-portal-oauth2-proxy/resources) to a directory the OAuth2 proxy can access (`CUSTOM_TEMPLATES_DIR`)